Why were nine-man Belenenses forced to play Benfica amid Covid-19 outbreak?

 A spate of coronavirus cases decimated the Belenenses squad in the build-up to the match.

-They were severely weakened for Saturday's clash, even picking a reserve goalkeeper to fill in as an outfielder.
+They were severely weakened for Saturday's clash, even picking a reserve goalkeeper to fill in as an outfielder before forcing an early end to the match just after half time.

 Editors' Picks